 The historic French Quarter is lined with quaint creole cottages and ornate buildings with wrought-iron balconies.

 Royal Street is known for its boutiques, art galleries, antique stores and fantastic eateries.
+The street is 13 blocks long and has lots of scenic buildings, so those into photography and architecture should stroll along Royal Street.

 Walk Through the New Orleans Pharmacy Museum